EconForge/Dolo.jl/docs/src/model_specification.md

 $$0 = E_t \left[ f(m_t, s_t, x_t, m_{t+1}, s_{t+1}, x_{t+1}) \right] \perp \underline{b}(m_t, s_t) \leq x_t \leq \overline{b}(m_t, s_t)$$

-Specifying the boundaries together with Euler equation, or providing them separately is exactly equivalent.
+Specifying the boundaries together with the Euler equation, or providing them separately is exactly equivalent.
 In any case, when the boundaries are finite and occasionally binding, some attention should be devoted to write the Euler equations in a consistent manner.
 In particular, note